 Few F1 drivers divide opinion quite like the 29-year-old Pastor Maldonado, who remains somewhat of an enigma and hardly endeared himself to the fans any further when he accused the Williams team of sabotaging his car at the 2013 United States GP.

 He clearly has natural speed, as was demonstrated by winning the GP2 title in 2010 - the only driver to have won six successive feature races in a single season - and his pole position and victory at the 2012 Spanish GP.
 However, Maldonado has never been able to shrug off the 'pay driver' tag due to the millions of dollars he brings from Venezuela's state oil company PDVSA.
 It's a tag which dogged him throughout 2014 in particular when his decision to leave Williams for Lotus proved to be a spectacular own-goal as Williams rose again just when his new employers hit the buffers - an all-too familiar experience for the South American during a calamatious campaign.

-The South American's first taste of F1 action actually came in 2004 when he tested with Minardi.

 Williams team boss Frank Williams had long been an admirer of Maldonado, saying he first caught his eye in 2007.
 His impressive 2010 GP2 campaign convinced the Grove-based team to hand him the driving duties for the Young Drivers' Test in Abu Dhabi at the conclusion of that season.

 He clearly did enough during the test as the team confirmed his signing a few days later and teamed him up with veteran Rubens Barrichello.
-Life in Formula 1 got off to a very difficult start for the Venezuelan, though, as he retired in his first two races in Australia and Malaysia.
-He finally managed to see the chequered flag in China, but it was from a disappointing P18 spot.

 With Williams struggling for pace and reliability, Maldonado was always going to find it difficult to make much of an impact and despite a confident performance at Monaco - where he ran sixth in the closing laps before a collision with Lewis Hamilton - he had to wait until the 12th race of the season in Belgium to pick up his first point.